ujpandey/f18-vmhgfs-fix/README.md

     $ su -c './vmware-install.pl --clobber-kernel-modules=vmci'

 ## Installing with the script
 You can either download all the files provided in this repo into your vmware-tools-distrib directory and then run the patch script as root or you can just download the script into your vmware-tools-distrib directory and run it as root.
 It will download the other files provided you have an internet connection.
+This script installs vmware tools with all the default options.
+To change that behavior, open the script and remove `echo | ` from the last line, then save and run.

     $ cd /.../vmware-tools-distrib (replace ... with the proper path to the directory where you extracted VMware Tools)
     $ wget -d https://raw.github.com/ujpandey/patch_vmware_tools_Fedora_18/master/patch.sh